StackStorm/st2docs/docs/source/install/config/config.rst

 .. note:: Only certain distributions of MongoDB support SSL/TLS.

-    * MonogoDB enterprise vesions have SSL/TLS support.
+    * MongoDB enterprise versions have SSL/TLS support.
     * Build MongoDB from source to enable SSL/TLS support.
 See https://github.com/mongodb/mongo/wiki/Build-Mongodb-From-Source for more information.

 Configure RabbitMQ